Nissan Silvia (1965)

 Publication: Car Graphic

 Nissan’s new Silvia is a two-seater coupe with a beautifully-proportioned body, and both the design and the finish are excellent.
-Leather edging, reminiscent of high-end British coachwork, is seen everywhere in the interior, psychologically expanding the interior space and making the work of driving easier, making it a distinctive feature of this car.
+Leather surfaces, reminiscent of high-end British coachwork, are seen everywhere in the interior, psychologically expanding the interior space and making the work of driving more relaxing, a distinctive feature of this car.
 However, compared to custom bodies from Italy, it is still over-decorated.

 Nissan Motors exhibited a beautiful semi-custom sports coupe based on the Fairlady 1500 at the Tokyo Motor Show last fall, and on April 1st it was released under the name Silvia (Silvia is a woman’s name that also appears in Greek mythology).
-The price is surprisingly high at 1.2 million yen delivered to Tokyo, but this is thought to be the manufacturer’s intention, to initially produce around 100 units per month, semi-handmade to give them a semi-custom character.
+The price is surprisingly high at 1.2 million yen for delivery to Tokyo, and the manufacturer’s intention is thought to be to initially produce around 100 units per month, with a semi-handmade build process to give them a semi-custom character.

-It is basically based on the Datsun Fairlady, and the chassis is the same except for minor improvements to accommodate the coupe body.
-The frame (the one from the old Bluebird 310, reinforced with an X-member) is also unchanged except for the tail being shortened due to the short rear overhang.
+The Silvia is basically derived from the Datsun Fairlady, and the chassis is the same except for minor improvements to accommodate the coupe body.
+The frame (the one from the old Bluebird 310, reinforced with an X-member) is also unchanged except for the tail being shortened due to fit the short rear overhang.
 The suspension is also unchanged with independent coil springs and unequal length wishbones at the front, and a rigid axle with leaf springs in the rear, but the front brakes are now Dunlop Mk II type discs (diameter 284mm), and as a result the track has been widened by 57mm to 1270mm only in the front.
 The wheels have also been enlarged from 13" to 14".
 The tires are 5.60-14.

 Road impressions

-Ichikawa: Now that I’m writing up the Silvia test report, I feel like I’ve understood the Silvia’s character.
+Now that I’m writing up the Silvia test report, I feel like I’ve understood the Silvia’s character.
 I drove it freely on crowded city streets, on the bumpy roads of Chiba and Ibaraki prefectures, and on the winding roads along the ridges of Hakone and Izu.
 I believe that roads are what change the performance and design of a car.
-When the Meishin Expressway was built, it was like a joint test course for Japanese car manufacturers, and was particularly useful for researching high-speed driving.
-The Meishin Expressway, with its new speed limit of 100km/h, is no longer useful.
-In other words, we have entered an era where driving at “100mph” is the norm.
+When the Meishin Expressway was first built, it was like a joint test course for Japanese car manufacturers, and was particularly useful for research into high-speed driving.
+Today, the Meishin Expressway, with its new speed limit of 100km/h, is no longer useful.
+In other words, we have entered an era where the ability to drive “100mph” (161km/h) is the new standard.
 The Silvia, whose catalog data lists a top speed of 165km/h, demonstrated outstanding high-speed performance at just under 180km/h at the Yatabe High-Speed Proving Ground, where the design speed is 190km/h.
 Moreover, the Silvia had no problem navigating rough roads that the Fairlady 1500 would never be able to traverse gracefully.

-Now, let me get into the main part of my test report on the Silvia as a “100 mph” car.
+Now, let me get into the main part of my test report, evaluating the Silvia as a “100 mph” car.

 Easy-to-use servo type synchromesh

-The Silvia’s greatest feature is the servo synchro gearbox.
+The Silvia’s most significant mechanical feature is its servo synchro gearbox.
 This is an excellent synchro mechanism that was patented by Porsche in West Germany and was installed in Nissan cars through a technical collaboration.
-The transmission has four forward gears and can be used as desired.
-Shifting up and down can be done freely and quickly.
-And the shift mechanism is so sensitive to the floor lever that I never once heard a gear squeal.
+Shifting up and down between the four forward gears can be done freely and quickly, and the shift action of the floor-mounted lever is so precise that I never once heard the gears clash.
 The short shift lever has a knob with a rather large grip on top.
-By simply manipulating the nearly vertical lever freely, you can select the appropriate gear at any speed from 0 to 100 mph.
-The number of times low gears are used, in particular, is at least twice as often as before.
-This is due to the ease of downshifting, and is very effective when shifting from second gear to low gear and using engine braking to reduce speed.
-If I had to say something negative about the shift lever, which is located between the console and the armrest box, I would say that it should be moved forward 20 or 30mm.
-I am 170cm tall, and had slid the driver’s seat to the rear and tilted the backrest back one or two steps from the normal position, but still felt that the shift lever should be moved forward a little more.
-This seemed to be the case in relation to my hand searching for the steering wheel between shifts.
+With no special technique, you can select gears at will at any speed from 0 to 100mph.
+I found myself using the lower gears, in particular, at least twice as often as usual.
+This is due to the ease of downshifting, and I found shifting from second gear to low gear and using engine braking to be a very effective way to reduce speed.
+If I had to say something negative to say, it would be that the location of the shift lever should be moved forward 20 or 30mm.
+I am 170cm tall, and had slid the driver’s seat to the rearmost position and tilted the backrest back one or two steps, but still felt that the shift lever should be a little further forward.
+As it is, I found my hand searching for the steering wheel between shifts.
 That said, the steering wheel and shifter can be held at arm’s length, and the legs can be almost fully extended to operate the pedals, allowing you to drive in a comfortable position.
-This is less tiring and is perfect for long-distance driving.
-The interior and seats are all finished in white vinyl leather, except for the black vinyl leather that covers the instrument panel.
+This is less tiring and is ideal for long-distance driving.
+The interior surfaces and seats are all finished in white vinyl leather, except for the black vinyl leather that covers the instrument panel.
 On the test car, it looked dirty.
-Certainly, if the owner doesn’t clean it at least once a month, the dirt will become noticeable.
-I also wanted to attach a headrest to the top of the seat’s backrest.
+Certainly, if the owner doesn’t clean it at least once a month, the scuffs will become noticeable.
+I also would have preferred a headrest attached to the top of the seat’s backrest.

 Impressions of the maximum speed, “178km/h”

 When I tried driving at full throttle at the Yatabe High-Speed Proving Ground, the Silvia’s speedometer only went up to 180km/h, but as confirmed by Mr. C (from Nissan), who was in the passenger seat, and as I could clearly see, the needle was pointing to 178km/h.
-Incidentally, when I drove at full throttle around this 5.5km course using two stopwatches, it completed the course in 1 minute 54 seconds flat.
+Incidentally, when I drove at full throttle around this 5.5km course, with the lap timed using two stopwatches, it completed the course in 1 minute 54 seconds flat.
 Converting this to 48.2m per second gives a result of 173.7km/h.
-In other words, the car drove around this course with its steep vertical banking at a high speed of 174km/h on average.
+In other words, the car drove around this course with its steep vertical banking at a average speed of 174km/h.
 So, it is natural that the maximum speed on the straights should reach 180km/h.
-I remember that on the straights, the speedometer needle was pointing just below 180km/h.
 Of course, at this speed, the tachometer was in the red zone, probably around 6700rpm.

-In any case, the engine has good acceleration characteristics, and in first or second gear, just by lightly depressing the accelerator pedal, the engine quickly reaches 7000rpm.
-I felt that I got to experience the power of an ultra-oversquare, high-speed engine.
-I would score the Silvia’s driving performance at 170 or 180km/h, or 100 mph or more, as at least 80 out of 100 points.
-Even though the suspension is soft on rough roads, there is no lifting at all, even when driving on freshly paved concrete roads at 100 mph or more.
-Rather, it seems to sink and is extremely stable.
-The excellent high-speed stability is another reason why the average lap time at Yatabe was about 174km/h.
+In any case, the engine has good acceleration characteristics, and in first or second gear, with just light pressure on the accelerator pedal, the engine quickly reaches 7000rpm.
+The feeling is unmistakably that of an ultra-oversquare, high-speed type engine.
+If I had to score the Silvia’s driving performance at 170 or 180km/h, or 100 mph or more, I would give it at least 80 out of 100 points.
+Even though the suspension is soft on rough roads, there is no “float” at all, even when driving on freshly paved concrete roads at 100 mph or more.
+Rather, it seems to hunker down and feels extremely stable.
+This excellent high-speed stability was another reason why the average lap time at Yatabe could reach 174km/h.

-The sight of the test cars sprinting at speeds over 100 mph was truly spectacular.
-Something about the car in the distance reminds me of a small Carrera.
+From the sidelines at Yatabe, the sight of the test cars sprinting at speeds over 100 mph was truly spectacular.
+Something about the car’s appearance from a distance reminded me of a small Carrera.
 And the racing tires that were installed on the test day for safety reasons, and the black-painted wheels fitted with them, look perfect on this car.
-They give a more masculine and intense impression than the standard car with ribbon tires and glittering wheel covers.
-In this form, it is a car with a tough, speedy style that is hardly suitable for the name Silvia.
+They give a more masculine and intense impression than the standard car with its white-ribbon tires and glittering wheel covers.
+In this form, it becomes a car with a tough, speedy style that hardly suits the name “Silvia.”

 The Nardi wood-rimmed steering wheel with three aluminum spokes is not only stylish but enhances the sporty mood.
 However, it is a pity that the wooden shift lever knob, which had the same finish as the steering wheel, has been changed to a black rubber knob for the production model.
-I hope that the processing technology to return to wooden knobs will be perfected soon.
+I hope that the production technology to return to a wooden knob will be perfected soon.

-There were few abnormalities with the body when traveling at 100 mph, but the driver’s side door broke in the southeast corner of the course (the part of the course with the worst surface finish).
+There were a few disturbances in the car’s body when traveling at 100 mph, and the driver’s door frame developed a crack in the southeast corner of the course (the part of the course with the worst surface finish).
 The sash was wobbly afterwards.
-Of course, this was probably due to the fact that it was a prototype production model (still being built at a rate of only 9 units per month).
-There was also a little wind noise, which was annoying.
-It must be particularly difficult to finish the details of a car that uses a lot of curved glass.
-The fender mirrors also cannot overcome wind resistance at speeds over 100mph, and naturally move in the direction of the wind stream.
+Of course, this was probably due to the fact that the car was a prototype production model (still being built at a rate of only 9 units per month).
+There was also some annoying wind noise.
+It must be particularly difficult to fit the windows precisely in a car that uses a lot of curved glass.
+The fender mirrors also cannot overcome wind resistance at speeds over 100mph, and naturally bend in the direction of the wind stream.
 If possible, I would like to see proper high-speed mirrors installed.

-When running the engine at high speed continuously, it is unsettling to not have an oil presure gauge like the Fairlady 1500.
-The speedometer and tachometer are installed in a very easy-to-read position, but although the design is stylish, they reflect sunlight on the glass surface.
-The clock embedded between these two instruments should naturally be replaced with an oil pressure gauge, and if I were to be even more greedy, I would like to have an oil cooler and oil temperature gauge as well.
-If that were to happen, the Silvia would be right in the sports car category, but since the manufacturer is marketing it as a luxury passenger car, I might be scolded for saying so.
+When continuously running the engine at high rpm, it was unsettling not to have an oil pressure gauge like in the Fairlady 1500.
+The speedometer and tachometer are installed in a very easy-to-read position, but while their design is stylish, the glass lenses reflect sunlight.
+The clock embedded between these two instruments should be replaced with an oil pressure gauge, and if I were to be even more greedy, I would like to see an oil cooler and oil temperature gauge fitted as well.
+If that were to happen, the Silvia would fit right into the sports car category, but since the manufacturer is marketing it as a luxury passenger car, I might be scolded for saying so.
 In any case, oil pressure and temperature are several times more important than fuel or a clock, so I would like them to be standard equipment, even on a high-speed touring car like this.

-The Silvia’s speed up to 100 mph is excellent, but when it gets to 170km/h or more, as demonstrated by the performance curve, it is not surprising that the car does not have the same kind of power as the Lotus Elan.
+The Silvia’s acceleration response up to 100 mph is excellent, but when it gets to 170km/h or more, as demonstrated by the output curve, it is not surprising that the car does not have the same kind of punch as the Lotus Elan.
 Although this is unavoidable given the differences in the design principles, I wonder how difficult it would be to mount a 2000cc class twin-cam engine in the car.
 Perhaps we should look to the open-top Fairlady 1500 for something like that.
-For the Silvia,, it might be better to equip it with a Borg-Warner automatic transmission and increase the engine capacity a little more.
-Those who want such improvements might also ask for a power antenna, power windows, power steering, and power brakes.
-That may be natural.
+For the Silvia, it might be better to equip it with a Borg-Warner automatic transmission and increase the engine displacement a little more.
+Those who want such improvements might naturally also ask for a power antenna, power windows, power steering, and power brakes.

 In any case, it is fair to say that I have never driven a Japanese-made car that offered such stable driving performance at over 100 mph.